To access material, start machines and answer questions login.

 - Vulnerabilities

 These attacks directly affect the security of the system.
-For instance, network packet capture violates confidentiality and leads to the disclosure of information.
+Network packet capture violates confidentiality and leads to the disclosure of information.
 A successful password attack can also lead to disclosure.
-On the other hand, a Man-in-the-Middle () attack breaks the system’s as it can alter the communicated data.
-We will focus on these three attacks in this room as these attacks are integral to the protocol design and server implementation.
+A Man-in-the-Middle () attack breaks the system's as it can alter the communicated data.
+This room focuses on these three attacks because they are integral to protocol design and server implementation.

 Ready to learn Cyber Security?